aurelia/aurelia/docs/user-docs/router-lite/router-events.md

 Note that the event-data for every event has a different type.
 When you are using TypeScript, using `IRouterEvents` correctly types the event-data to the corresponding event type and naturally provides you with intellisense.
+This type information won't be available if you subscribe to the events using the event aggregator.

 The following example demonstrates the usage of router events, where the root component displays a spinner at the start of navigation, and removes it when the navigation ends.